A man in glasses smiling

 Consultation and Planning

 Everyone has unique dental needs, and your dentist will perform an initial evaluation to determine the right treatment plan for you.
-Depending on your needs, a root canal may be performed before the dental crown is placed.
-If you are missing a tooth or require an extraction, a dental crown can be used to restore a dental implant to prevent bone deterioration.
+Some patients may need a root canal before the dental crown is placed.
+If you are missing a tooth or require an extraction, a dental crown can be paired with a dental implant to prevent bone deterioration.
 In cases of extraction or implant placement, healing time will factor into the treatment timeline.

 Taking Impressions